josephntcha/Ifri_chat/README.md

 -   Clone or download this repo and place it into your server.
 -   `composer install `
 -   `cp .env.example .env `
--   Create database and modify .env with your DB name and Pusher credentials.
 -   `php artisan migrate --seed`
 -   `php artisan key:generate`
 -   `npm install && npm run dev`
 -   `php artisan serve`
+-   `If you like connect with profil Admin, go to database and change the attribut value "isAdmin" to "true"`

 then choose a user from the database and login.